Farhad, Team Leader

 Farhad is an information scientist and a systematic reviewer since 2004.
-He is an expert in search methodology, screening, data extraction, and systematic review computer programs.
-He was a research fellow and lecturer at University of Nottingham and currently works at King’s College London.
-He holds a PhD in Evidence Synthesis and as methodologist, he is a co-author of searching and screening chapter in the 2nd edition of Cochrane Handbook for Systematic Reviews of Interventions and reporting guidelines such as PRISMA and PRIOR.
-As a member of research team, he is involved in several national and international programs funded by WHO, Gates Foundation, UK Stroke Association, and NIHR for projects that were running in Australia, Canada, China, Denmark, Germany, Japan, Malaysia, the UK, and the USA.
+He is currently working at King’s College London holding a PhD in Evidence Synthesis.
+As a methodologist, he is a co-author of searching and screening chapter in the 2nd edition of Cochrane Handbook for Systematic Reviews of Interventions and a contributor to reporitng guidelines such as PRISMA.

 Farhad has worked with 16 Cochrane Groups and contributed to over 400 Cochrane systematic reviews.
 As a result, he is also among top 10 responding volunteers in Cochrane.
-His main area of volunteering with Cochrane is data extraction from non-English studies (Arabic, Azerbaijani, French, German, Italian, Persian, Spanish, Tajik and Turkish)
+His main area of volunteering with Cochrane is data extraction from non-English studies.

 In his spare time, he curates Systematic Review and Academic Writing topics on ResearchGate, and has added over 329 answers to the questions asked by the researchers about these topics since 2008, the ResearchGate’s birth year.